What is a computer virus?

-- NEVER click OK or cancel to warnings like this:
+- NEVER click OK or cancel warnings like this:

 How can I scan and remove a virus infection?

-After obtaining the software simply run the program and have it scan for viruses.
+After obtaining the software, you simply run the program and have it scanned for viruses.
 A good habit to exercise before each scan is to double check that the software's definitions are up-to-date.
-In order to update the definitions there should be either a tab or button that relates to updating the software, e.g. "Check for Updates online."
+In order to update the definitions, there should be either a tab or button that relates to updating the software, e.g. "Check for Updates online."